Why you should consider opening an offshore bank account

 Hong Kong net asset position is almost 5x its GDP with enough resources to guarantee that its financial system will not default.

-Or, you may want to look at Singapore, where its central bank is well capitalized to support the financial system, demand high levels of solvency and liquidity to financial institutions and exercise strict control and supervision in the fulfilment of these requirements.
+Or, you may want to look at Singapore, where its central bank is well capitalized to support the financial system, demand high levels of solvency and liquidity to financial institutions and exercise strict control and supervision in the fulfillment of these requirements.

-In addition, these two jurisdictions have one of the most solid banking systems worldwide which brings us to another reason on why you should consider moving part of your liquid assets offshore: to minimize banking risk.
+In addition, these two jurisdictions have one of the most solid banking systems worldwide which bring us to another reason on why you should consider moving part of your liquid assets offshore: to minimize banking risk.

 A high level of liquidity indicates that the bank will be able to cope with greater guarantees to a ‘bank run’ of massive deposit withdrawals due to a financial crisis or some extraordinary event.